Home ยป Recipes ยป Breakfasts ยป Easy Hashbrown Casserole

 See how easy it is to make this one-pot recipe?
 The hardest part is waiting for the casserole to bake because it takes nearly two hours before you can enjoy it.

 While the potatoes are in the oven, why not take the time to make it a complete meal with other delicious dishes?
-Try an easy steak salad that has both vegetables and proteins, or this Mexican street corn recipe on a flatbread.
+Serve with other breakfast favorites Quick & Easy Blueberry Pancakes or Easy German Apple Puff Pancake.

-Then, make a cocktail out of watermelon and cucumber for an extra refreshing drink afterward.
-Or if you are making this recipe for breakfast try blueberry pancakes on the side.
-The options on what to pair with this dish are endless!
+Then, make the Best Canadian Caesar Cocktail for an extra refreshing drink afterward.ย The options on what to pair with this dish are endless!

 Freezing & Reheating